 1. Talent Acquisition Flexibility

 When demand for a new skill or project arises, companies can benefit from engaging independent talent rather than hiring a full-time employee or upskilling an existing employee, which can quickly add to payroll costs.
 Independent talent are often more cost efficient than hiring an employee who may require costly benefits packages and the prospect of continued employment even after a particular project is complete.

 Furthermore, independent professionals give companies the ability to bring skilled experts on board when and where they are needed most.
 This flexibility not only allows companies to be more agile and competitive among their peers, but it also gives them the opportunity to bypass the expense of recruiting, hiring, and training full-time employees for similar initiatives.

 Direct sourcing tools such as online marketplaces can help enterprise managers post project opportunities to source and self-select independent talent that fits their needs.
-This helps to save costs by reducing the need for time-consuming recruiting activities such as contract administration or onboarding.
+This leads to cost savings by reducing the need for time-consuming recruiting activities such as contract administration or onboarding.

 2. Reduce the Need for Third-Party Recruiters